-Prior to joining DePaul, Professor Santos Rutschman was the co-director for Global Healthcare Innovation Alliances (GHIA) at Duke University.
-Her academic writing has appeared or is forthcoming in the UCLA Law Review, Duke Law and Technology Review, the Yale Law Journal Forum, the Annals of Health Law, the Miami Business Law Review, the Michigan State International Law Review, the Denver Journal of International Law and Policy, the Emory International Law Review.
-She has also written for the Huffington Post and The Conversation.
+Her academic writing has appeared or is forthcoming in the UCLA Law Review, Duke Law and Technology Review, the Yale Law Journal Forum, the Annals of Health Law, the Miami Business Law Review, and the Denver Journal of International Law and Policy, among others.
+She has also written for PatentlyO, the Huffington Post and The Conversation.

 S.J.D., Duke Law School; L.L.M., Duke Law School; L.L.M. in International Trade and Business Law, UCP Law School, Portugal; law degree, UCP Law School, Portugal